 For my personal needs, there's little between Monzo and Revolut as banking apps and given they are both free to use, it doesn't hurt to have another physical card with an international fee-free withdrawal limit should you need to get more cash out at any point.

-If you are planning on being away for periods longer than 30 continuous days than you should look at dedicated travel insurance.
-Most holiday policies or offerings bundled with credit cards often become invalidated after 30 days away, even if they offer year round protection.
+If you are planning on being away for periods longer than 30 continuous days, then you should look at dedicated travel insurance.
+Most holiday policies or offerings bundled with credit cards often become invalidated after 30 days away, even if they offer year-round protection.

 Coverage with SafetyWing includes both medical and travel insurance and is specifically geared towards remote workers.

-Insurance wasn't something I had previously looked at until heading to Africa where it felt some additional coverage may not be the worst thing in the world.
-Thankfully I have never had to file a claim but the monthly premium is reasonable and registration is a relatively painless process.
+Insurance wasn't something I had previously looked at until heading to Africa, where it felt some additional coverage may not be the worst thing in the world.
+Having put through a successful claim on the platform, which was resolved with remarkable speed, I would happily recommend the service to anyone looking for coverage.

 As handy as Airalo is, in some places the prices are just not competitive.
 Worth having another option on your phone to cross-reference when needed.